-In terms of capital expenditure over the next five years (2022-2026), the segment is expected to incur QR 1.9 billion in various projects.
-This will include, but be not limited to operations (HSE, plant reliability and integrity) and maintenance shutdowns.
-These projects are not only to improve facilities' operational integrity, reliability, output and reducing emissions, but also will ensure regulatory compliance and leading to improved operating cash flows via added efficiencies.
+Other projects will include, but be not limited to, operations (HSE, plant reliability, and integrity) and maintenance shutdowns.
+These projects will not only improve facilities' operational integrity, reliability, output and reducing emissions, but also will ensure regulatory compliance, and leading to improved operating cash flows via added efficiencies.